Can Celtic tame Leverkusen’s ‘new Havertz'?

 'The second Kai Havertz'

-The rapid progress of Wirtz has made Leverkusen fans forget the departure of Kai Havertz, the homegrown superstar who moved to Chelsea for £71m a year ago at the age of 21.
+The rapid progress of Wirtz has made Leverkusen fans quickly forget the departure of Kai Havertz, the homegrown superstar who moved to Chelsea for £71m a year ago at the age of 21.

 His departure left a sizeable creative void, but Wirtz has filled it quickly.
 Comparisons are inevitable, with Germany legend Lothar Matthaus saying Wirtz "will be the second Havertz, he will go the same way.
 We will see him play for a big, big team".